mkloubert/vscode-easy-coffeescript/README.md

 Open (or create) your `settings.json` in your `.vscode` subfolder of your workspace.

-Add a `deploy.reloaded` section and one or more "watchers":
+Add a `coffeescript.compile` section and one or more "watchers":

 ```json
 {